robertfetter/describeWindows/README.md

 This is the installation package for the Windows Describe Executables/Tasks (describeWindows) web browser based application.

 This application is written in Linux bash and Python 3.
+It operates as a cgi-bin on an Apache web server.

 Support is provided for both Windows 10 and Windows 11.
 Over 1000 entries for Windows is provided.

 It operates on a Linux system.
+It can access Windows systems running in Virtualbox using ssh.

 Contained here is an installation script (install) and three directories:

  html    contains web pages and images for the application

  cgi-bin contains the application script and supporting files